 Renault Kwid touchscreen MediaNav system is the best in class.

 The Renault Kwid is amongst the best options in the segment.
 As an overall package, it provides distinctive styling, good driving performance and a good list of accessories.
 It also beats its competitors in terms of interior space and fuel economy.
+Moreover, the practical cabin space, especially by entry-level segment standards, makes the Kwid a first-choice for many buyers.

 "The KWIDs SUV inspired styling is sure to win your heart.
 The well equipped interior is the cherry on the cake."